warmshowers/Warmshowers.org/docroot/sites/all/modules/contrib/memcache/README.txt

 ## MEMCACHE ADMIN ##

 A module offering a UI for memcache is included.
-It provides stats, a way to clear the cache, and an interface to organize servers/bins/clusters.
+It provides aggregated and per-page statistics for memcache.

 ## Memcached PECL Extension Support